Written by: J.P Fritz

 Feeling for my overextended staff, I helped move the orders inside.
 While carrying in the black steel chairs, my age was allowing me to pick up only small stacks at a time.
 When I grabbed a stack of white/aluminum chairs, I was shocked by how light they were.
 Picking up 12 at a time, I found these stacks were still lighter than 7-8 of the steel chairs.
 I decided right then to replace our black on black with black/aluminum.
 I know our employees like the lighter chairs and hope our customers do as well.

-With all these improvements, we are looking forward to more efficiency and productivity during our upcoming busy season.
-And I feel confident that ease of delivery will only aid in the success of our #1 goal, great customer service.
+With all these improvements, we are looking forward to more efficiency and productivity during our upcoming busy season for event, tent, and linen rentals.
+And I feel confident that ease of delivery will only aid in the success of our #1 goal- great customer service.